tendermint/tendermint/UPGRADING.md

   longer exported and have been replaced with `node.New` and `node.NewDefault` which provide more functional interfaces.

+### RPC changes

+Mark gRPC in the RPC layer as deprecated and to be removed in 0.36.

 ## v0.34.0

 **Upgrading to Tendermint 0.34 requires a blockchain restart.**